 The researchers' hypothesis was correct: the extra ingredients boosted the immune response, essentially doubling the effect of the vaccine.

 After administering all doses of the melanoma vaccine, the researchers analyzed their levels of T cells and antibodies.
 They found that the extra ingredients greatly increased the immune response.

 The molecule (Flt3L) increased the number of dendritic cells, while the immunostimulant improved the ability of the cells to trigger the production of antibodies and T cells.

 "These positive results are significant not only for improving cancer vaccines, but also potentially for application to other vaccine platforms," said the researcher.
 Steven Fling in a press release .

 Preventing relapses of melanoma

-While this news is promising, the vaccine has yet to prove itself in larger Phase 3 trials and gain FDA approval before doctors can administer it outside of a clinical trial.
+While this news is promising, the melanoma vaccine has yet to prove itself in larger Phase 3 studies and gain FDA approval before doctors can administer it outside of a clinical trial.

 The stronger immune response could translate into fewer skin cancers, so the researchers will follow study participants to see how many in each group will have melanoma relapses in the years to come.